daniellygr/daniellygr/README.md

 ### About me

-- I'm Food Engineer graduated from USP.
+- I'm a Food Engineer graduated from USP.
 - I’m currently studying Systems Analysis and Development at <a href="http://fatecsorocaba.edu.br/">FATEC</a> and learning <b>SQL</b>, <b>C#</b>, <b>C</b> and <b>Java</b>.

 <div>